 Rare classic rock interviews by Redbeard from the vast In the Studio archive

-The Cult- Electric/Sonic Temple- Billy Duffy
+The Cult- Electric- Billy Duffy

-It was the latter-Eighties, and rolling the streets of Dallas/Ft.Worth at night felt less like a big-block muscle car and just right in a fire-engine red BMW M3, moonroof open, with The Cult Love cassette alternatelyly jammed in the dash player blasting "She Sells Sanctuary"and "Rain" with the follow up in April 1987, "Electric", slamming "Love Removal Machine","Wild Flower", and "Lil Devil".
+It was the latter-Eighties, and rolling the streets of Dallas/Ft.Worth at night felt less like a big-block muscle car and just right in a fire-engine red BMW M3, moonroof open, with The Cult "Love" cassette alternatelyly jammed in the dash player blasting "She Sells Sanctuary"and "Rain" with the follow up in April 1987, "Electric", slamming "Love Removal Machine","Wild Flower", and "Lil Devil".
 The Cult guitarist/songwriter Billy Duffy is my guest In the Studio.

 Scorpions- Blackout- Klaus Meine, Rudolph Schenker